May 17, 2024

 It’s important to remember that we are writing for a speaker, and written and spoken language are very different.
 The checklist below offers guidance for more conversational writing.

 You might proofread your script a thousand times and think you’ve played an absolute blinder.
-Still, that’s only two eyes that have seen it.
+Still, only two eyes have seen it.
 It’s time to get a second opinion.
-And a third, forth, and fifth if you’re feeling brave.
+And a third, fourth, and fifth if you’re feeling brave.

-If your video is good, it’s going to be viewed by thousands of people with thousands of different opinions.
-It’s a good idea to get your colleagues together and take your script for a test run to see what they think.
+If your video is good, it will be viewed by thousands of people with thousands of different opinions.
+It’s a good idea to get your colleagues together and test-run your script to see what they think.

 Use this as a brainstorming session and take notes of any other ideas that they might have.
 If the team agrees an idea is good, it’s never too late to stick it in your script.
 Besides, it might be a laugh.

 At this point, it’s practice, practice, practice.
-You should have a dress rehearsal and film a quick run through of your script, on camera, to see where things can be emphasised, corrected, and improved.
+You should have a dress rehearsal and film a quick run-through of your script on camera to see where things can be emphasized, corrected, and improved.
 It’s important to see how long it’s going to take in reality, and you should be aiming for 125 to 150 words per minute to be clear but concise.

-For presenters, more than narrators, it’s important to know their script as intimately as possibly.
-This doesn’t mean memorising it word-for-word.
+For presenters, more than narrators, it’s important to know their script as intimately as possible.
+This doesn’t mean memorizing it word-for-word.
 It means they need to understand intonation, emphasis, and where particularly tricky sentences are placed so they can be ready for them.
-Once a throwaway has been recorded, watch it back and understand any changes that need to be made.
+Once a throwaway has been recorded, watch the entire video back and understand any changes that need to be made before you take the final video.

-This is a redacted version of a script for a YouTube video on building the perfect LinkedIn profile:
+Here's a redacted version of a script for a YouTube video on building the perfect LinkedIn profile to give you an example of what a good script should be like.

 AUDIO |